Qurbānī Location Fatwa

 - Third, the location of the person on behalf of whom the Qurbānī is sacrificed is what matters.
 However, if the Qurbānī is taking place in another location, the 10th of Dhū al-Ḥijjah must have begun in that location.

 The preferred view appears to be, as stated in the Fatwā dated 9 Dhū al-Ḥijjah 1427, that the location of the Qurbānī is what matters, not least because in previous times, it would not have been possible for someone in another country to know when Eid has occurred in another country except after the days of Qurbānī have passed.
 However, the cautious approach is that one’s Qurbānī is only carried out after 10 Dhū al-Ḥijjah has begun in his location.
-Thus, this should be communicated to the relevant people and NGOs are obliged to make arrangements accordingly.
+Thus, this should be communicated to the relevant people and NGOs should make arrangements accordingly.
 However, if for some reason the Qurbānī is sacrificed before 10 Dhū al-Ḥijjah has occurred in his location, for example, if someone from the UK sends a sacrifice to Syria, where communication can become difficult, or to another country, and 10 Dhū al-Ḥijjah has occurred in that location, the Qurbānī will be valid even if 10 Dhū al-Ḥijjah has not occurred in the UK, not least because of the difference of opinion that exists and the possibility of using the Zakāh and Ṣadaqat al-Fiṭr analogy.

 It is also worth noting that sometimes there is a gap of two days between India and the UK.
 If the location of the person on whose behalf Qurbānī is sacrificed is considered, this would mean that all the Qurbānī animals have to be sacrificed within less than half a day.
 This is not possible for practical and political reasons not least because of the volume of Qurbānīs that are sent to India.
 As this would result in hardship, this is another consideration for taking into account the scholarly differences on this issue and considering the location of the slaughter which is also aligned with the spirit of Qurbānī and the day of Eid al-Aḍḥā.